shuhaowu/shuhaowu.github.com/posts/016-orbital_mechanics_101_keplerian_orbits.md

     INSERT ORBIT WITH MOVING BODY.

-With most of the tedious mathematical background out of the way, we can now start to formulate
+With most of the tedious mathematical background out of the way, we can now start to formulate Kepler's Law.